benselby/documentation/docs/data/advanced/XNAT.md

 **Contact:**  tigrlab@camh.ca

 ## Accessing the MRI Database
-Project members requiring access to the KCNI XNAT instance will need to complete an Online MRItraining course and then request an XNAT User account.
-Details on how this can be done are found [here](https://kcniconfluence.camh.ca/display/NPP/XNAT+Introduction).
+Project members requiring access to the KCNI XNAT instance will need to complete an [online training course](https://kcniconfluence.camh.ca/display/NPP/XNAT+Workshop) and then [request an XNAT user account](https://kcniconfluence.camh.ca/pages/viewpage.action?pageId=6455465#XNATIntroduction-NewUserRequest).

 **Details on User Request Form:**
 1. For the first question click **XNAT**.